 As you know I have been caring for my elderly dad, dealing with a number of health issues but things have been going ok and we have been taking things a day at a time.
 In recent months I have been more concerned with my dad’s short-term memory loss, which has been quite worrying.
 Some days he is very alert and active, other days he can be quite frail and doesn’t recall many things that have been said or done the previous day.

 I have lots of helpful ideas which I put into place for my dad, such little notes reminding him to take his tablets at certain times, if I’m not there.
 I also have a whiteboard on which I write a few things down for him, such as what day and date it is, what he needs to remember , such as an appointment, or a time when I will be calling around.
 These do help most days, but then there are days when my dad doesn’t even remember to read the little notes or the whiteboard 😥

-It was at this point the consultant turned to me to ask if I was in agreement with dad’s response or was there anything I wished to discuss regarding my dad’s condition, had things stayed the same or was there anything I had been worried about.
+It was at this point the consultant turned to me to ask if I was in agreement with dad’s response or was there anything I wished to discuss regarding my dad’s condition.
+Had things stayed the same or was there anything I was worried about.

-I discussed what had been worrying me regarding a few incidents over the last few months of which had concerned me, and there had been quite a few, such as my dad calling me late at night to see where everyone was?
+I discussed a few incidents that had occurred over the last few months of which had concerned me, such as my dad calling me late at night to see where everyone was?
 Telling me he had been out shopping and on his return he wondered where everyone was, telling me someone had been in the house as things had been moved?

 A Good Life: I feel quite sad for him, he has had a great life, this isn’t suppose to happen to him. .
 He has seen the world, experienced so many things I could never dream of doing, he spent ten years in the Merchant Navy and loved all of the experiences, the places, the people, the culture of so many countries across the world.
 All of these he can still recall and talk about and I always encourage him to discuss.